FHU/os-producer-consumer-lab/README.md

 # os-producer-consumer-lab
-In this lab you will create a bounded buffer, producer and consumer in Python to model the producer-consumer relationship.
+In this lab you will create a bounded buffer, producer and consumer in Python to model the producer-consumer relationship and mimic the issues with a bounded buffer.
+You may collaborate with others on this lab.

 ## Set Up
 <ol>
 	<li>Create new anaconda environment using these commands</li>
 	<ul>
-		<li>conda create –name prod_cons_buff python=3.13.1</li>
+		<li>conda create --name prod_cons_buff python=3.13.1</li>
 		<li>conda activate prod_cons_buff</li>
 	</ul>
 	<li>Pull starter code from GitHub Classroom</li>